 - Apache and NGINX

 - HA Proxy

-- Screaming Frog crawl data: This data will be overlaid with the log file crawl data in order to match up things like rel=”canonicals,” meta robot tags, and other URL specific data that will help tell a complete story on how Google is crawling your site, thus leading to more informed recommendations.
+- Screaming Frog crawl data: This data will be overlaid with the log file crawl data in order to match up things like rel=“canonicals,” meta robot tags, and other URL specific data.
+Having a range of data will help tell a complete story on how Google is crawling your site, thus leading to more informed recommendations.

-- Google Analytics data: This will also be overlaid with the log file crawl data as a way to see how the conversion heavy pages are being crawled by Google.
+- Google Analytics data: This will also be overlaid with the log file crawl data as a way to see how the most conversion-heavy pages are being crawled by Google.
 It will also contain session data that will help us understand the implications of Google’s crawls on your site.

-Once you have this you’ll be able to move onto the actual data analysis.
+Once you have gathered the pertinent website logs and data, you’ll be able to move on to the actual analysis.